It's time to vote for your favorites for 2021 Best of Kenosha County categories

 ‘Cautiously hopeful’

-Adelene Greene, a founding member of the Kenosha Coalition for Dismantling Racism, an organization which began nearly 25 years ago and has persisted in its community conversations about race relations, is “cautiously hopeful” of the progress that has been made since that fateful day.
+Adelene Greene, a founding member of the Kenosha Coalition for Dismantling Racism, an organization that began nearly 25 years ago and has persisted in its community conversations about race relations, is “cautiously hopeful” of the progress that has been made in the past year.

 “I believe there has been a greater interest on the parts of lots of people — not just African Americans or Hispanics, but white people in particular.

-Greene is hopeful because more young people have become active in their community because of the Blake shooting.
+Greene is hopeful because more young people have become active in their community following the Blake shooting.

 “They were starting with the George Floyd situation.
 But, when it happened right here in our own community there were all sorts of groups that cropped up that wanted to make an impact on this community and there are younger faces.
 There are diverse faces and voices.
 There’s young, there’s old and there’s in between and I see that as a positive that they really want to see change happen in this community.”